sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Create and manage graphical overlays
+Short desc    : Create and manage graphical overlays
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package is useful when building an image from assorted
+Descript     : The package is useful when building an image from assorted
              : material, as in the slides of a projected presentation.
 The
              : package requires pstricks, and shares that package's
              : restrictions on usage when generating PDF output.